-Sauk County has active and enthusiastic groups for both ATV /UTV and snowmobile use.
-Local businesses such as eating and drinking places benefit year-round from visiting riders.
-Currently, snowmobiles have access throughout the County to a combination of county/state trails, private trails, and multiuse trails, such as the Great Sauk State Trail.
-As of April 2019, ATV access extended to many public highways throughout the County, though off-road trails on County-owned land are limited.
-The following will address motorized vehicle access:
+Sauk County has active and enthusiastic groups for both ATV/ UTV and snowmobile use.
+Local businesses such as eating and drinking establishments benefit year-round from visiting riders.
+Currently, snowmobiles have access throughout the County to a combination of county/state trails, private trails, and multi-use trails.
+ATV access has been extended to most public highways throughout the County and municipal streets.
+The County assists local snowmobile and ATV clubs with motorized trail grant administration, and coordination with the WDNR.
+This partnership allows us to benefit from trail user spending by assisting clubs with maintenance and expansion of trail systems.